janumeke/MapleStoryLauncher/README.md

 This project is licensed under [GNU GPL v3 or later](COPYING), if not licensed seperately.

 ## Changelog

+v1.5
+1. Rewrote most UI-related codes and adjusted some UI behviours.
+2. Slightly refined the protocol.

 v1.4.2
 1. Adjusted UI behaviours and fixed UI-related bugs.